vanshika2510/Capstone-Project-Analyzing-Apple-Stock-Data/README.md

 # Capstone-Project-Analyzing-Apple-Stock-Data

+Welcome to the repository for our Capstone project at Norquest College.
+In this project, we aim to analyze Apple Inc.'s stock data to gain insights into its historical performance and trends.
+This readme provides an overview of our project, the problem statement, our proposed solution, the repository structure, and information about our team members.

 ## Problem Statement

 The problem we are addressing in this project is to analyze and understand the historical performance of Apple Inc.'s stock.
 Specifically, we aim to answer questions such as: